vincenzochiovaro/MyRandomQuoteMachine/README.md

 My Next step is to make all the buttons working,

 for example:

-Create a Dropdown button where you can see all my projects.
+Create a Dropdown button where you can see all my projects.  <!-- Work In Progress -->

 Once you click Log In will Pop out a Form where you can interact with it same for the SignUp.